Senor-Seiryuu/TwitchSpotifyChatbot/README.md

 # Twitch Chatbot with Spotify Integration for Song Requests and Clips

-This is a Twitch chatbot that integrates with Spotify to provide music-related commands for your Twitch channel.
+This is a Twitch chatbot that integrates with Spotify to provide music-related commands and more for your Twitch channel.
 The bot supports the following commands:

 - Checks if stream is online
 - Viewers can use Twitch rewards to make song requests